-To qualify for gifted programming, students must demonstrate specific aptitude on two or more nationally normed measures (see chart on reverse side).
-The initial data we consider are: the Measure of Academic Progress (MAP Growth Test- given in fall and spring to all students 1-8), and the Naglieri Nonverbal Ability Test (NNAT2), administered to all kindergarten students as well as any new students entering HHA in later years.
-In some cases, alternative assessments are available to support formal identification.
-In addition, parents may submit the results of outside testing done by a qualified professional and/or test scores on another nationally normed test received at another school.
+We are committed to using multiple measures and rigorous criteria for identifying students who qualify for gifted or advanced programming.
+To qualify for gifted programming, students must demonstrate specific aptitude on two or more nationally normed measures.
+The initial data we consider are: for Achievement: Measure of Academic Progress (MAP Growth Test- given in fall and spring to all students 1-8), and for Mental Ability: Naglieri Nonverbal Ability Test (NNAT2), administered to all kindergarten students as well as any new students entering HHA in later years.
+In some cases, alternative assessments are used to support formal identification.
+In addition to our in-house tests and measures, parents may submit the results of outside testing done by a qualified professional and/or test scores on another nationally normed test received at another school.

 For more information here are some excellent resources: